rwoll/CS051Proposal/README.md

 be configured with EGit](EGIT_USE.md), so **students can complete the entire process without leaving the IDE.**

+At the start of the first labs, students would have to follow something similar to our [sample guide](LAB_STARTER.md) to get everything up and running.
+After the initial setup, there are very few steps involved.

 ### General Architecture: The Repositories

 ![ArchitectureImage](architecture_v.png)